 |II.
 Independence and Objectivity (15%)||II.
 Planning the Engagement (20%)||II.
 Informational Security (25%)|

 |III.
 Proficiency and Due Professional Care (18%)||III.
 Performing the Engagement (40%)||III.
 Information Technology (20%)|

 |IV.
 Quality Assurance and Improvement Program (7%)||IV.
 Communicating Engagement Results and Monitoring Progress (20%)||IV.
 Financial Management (20%)|

 |VI.
 Fraud Risks (10%)|

 The CIA exam parts assess your knowledge of these topics solely through multiple-choice questions (MCQs).
-Therefore, total testing time for the CIA exam is dependent on the number of MCQs in each part.
+Therefore, the total testing time for the CIA exam depends on the number of MCQs in each part.
 Below, you can see the number of questions and the time limit for each exam part.

 |Exam Part||Duration||Number of Questions|